The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 17

-Based on Paragraph 1 of the previous Article on the content of cooperative education contracts, partner institutions shall sign the training contracts of student participants in written forms, and submit the contracts to the competent authority for further references; the contracts shall include the following terms:
+Based on Paragraph 1 of the previous Article on the content of cooperative education contracts, partner institutions shall sign the training contracts of student participants in written forms, and submit the contracts to the competent authority for examination; the contracts shall include the following matters:

-5. Arrangement of accommodations, transportation, living allowance and its adjustment, payment method, and calculation standards.
+5. Arrangement of accommodations, transportation, living allowances and their adjustments, payment methods, and calculation standards.

-6. Handling of appeals and mediation that are related to the right and interests of student participants
+6. Handling of appeals and mediation that are related to the rights and interests of student participants.

-Schools shall assist its student participants in signing their training contracts with partner institutions.
+Schools shall assist their student participants in signing their training contracts with partner institutions.

-If student participants are minor, the signing of training contract shall be granted with permission from his/her guardians.
+If the student participants is a minor, the signing of training contract shall be granted with permission from his/her guardians.

 Regarding the format and content of student participants’ training contracts in Paragraph 1, the central competent authority shall formulate a contract template along with terms that shall and shall not be recorded.